-The data logger itself is a relatively simple, rugged and reliable unit which rarely fails.
+The data logger itself is a relatively simple, rugged, and reliable unit that rarely fails.
 In 98% of WeatherLink faults, the trouble lies with the computer, external problems such as wireless interference or noisy AC mains, or the logger connection is loose.
-This troubleshooting guide assumes that the logger is being used with a Vantage Vue or Vantage Pro2 console.
+This Weather Station Troubleshooting guide assumes that the logger is being used with a Vantage Vue or Vantage Pro2 console.
 Troubles may also occur when the logger is connected to an Envoy console, but since the Envoy does not have a screen of its own, all data is displayed on the PC, and troubleshooting must be modified accordingly.

-That being said, the first step to troubleshooting logger problems is a simple reboot, of both the console and the computer to which the logger is connected.
+That being said, the first step to Weather Station Troubleshooting logger problems is a simple reboot, of both the console and the computer to which the logger is connected.
 This assumes, of course, that the logger is properly connected to the console and the USB port of the computer.

-Troubleshooting protocols assume that the logger is properly connected at both ends and has performed properly in the past.
+Weather Station Troubleshooting protocols assume that the logger is properly connected at both ends and has performed properly in the past.
 There are some important considerations if you are having problems with a new installation.
-Although WeatherLink is designed to be compatible with third party software, it is highly recommended that the software on the CD shipped with the logger be installed on the PC and used for the initial installation.
-Once the logger is communicating with the PC using the provided software, you can proceed to install third party software with the assurance that the system is working properly.
+Although WeatherLink is designed to be compatible with third-party software, it is highly recommended that the software on the CD shipped with the logger be installed on the PC and used for the initial installation.
+Once the logger is communicating with the PC using the provided software, you can proceed to install third-party software with the assurance that the system is working properly.

-Whenever there are issues related to viewing weather data on the PC, there are some basic steps which should be observed:
+Whenever there are issues related to viewing weather data on the PC, there are some basic steps that should be observed:

-- Ensure that the console is displaying all the data.
+Ensure that the console is displaying all the data.
 If not, the fault may lie with the console or the ISS.
-Troubleshoot these faults before proceeding with troubleshooting the logger or the PC.
+Troubleshoot these faults before proceeding with Weather Station Troubleshooting the logger or the PC.

 For example, the VP1 and the Vantage Pro 2 use significantly different data protocols, and therefore are not compatible with each other.
 This means that you cannot replace your VP1 console with a newer unit, and a serviceable VP1 console, whether cabled or wireless, will not receive and display data from the newer ISS.